meilisearch/documentation/learn/core_concepts/documents.md

 A **document** is an object composed of one or more **fields**.
 Each field consists of an **attribute** and its associated **value**.

-Documents function as **containers for organizing data**, and are the basic building blocks of a MeiliSearch database.
+Documents function as **containers for organizing data**, and are the basic building blocks of a Meilisearch database.
 To search for a document, it must first be added to an [index][indexes].

 ## Structure